Departmental Scholarships & Awards

 Alumni Grants for Research, Teaching, and Study Abroad

-Alumni and friends of the department have contributed generously to the department and have enabled us to offer tangible support for student and faculty scholarship.
+Alumni and friends of the department have contributed generously to the department and have enabled us to offer tangible support for student and faculty scholarship, broadly construed.
+We love to fund creative intellectual endeavors of all kinds!
 In honor of alumni, we are pleased to offer grants of up to $1,000 to support research, teaching, and (in certain cases) study abroad.
-Download a full description of the program here.
+Alumni Grant Info.

 Please note: Most of the scholarships described below are endowed scholarships.
 The criteria are established by the people who generously chose to donate the money for them.
 The specific amount of each scholarship depends on the endowment fund, but most are in the range of $1,000 to $2,000.
-2018-19-HSTGEO-Scholarship-Application
+Scholarship Application

 History and Business Award

 Generous alumni have sponsored an award for rising juniors or seniors who are pursuing a double major in history and business (any sub-discipline).
 Applicants must have a cumulative GPA of 3.00 or above, have already declared both majors, and have completed or be enrolled in HST 301 (Research Methods).
 The award is renewable for one additional year.
 Applicants must submit a short essay addressing why they think being a double major is beneficial and how it will contribute to their career and future plans.
 Essay required.